-The State of Sonora encompasses 71,595 mi (185,430 km) and is the second largest of Mexico's 31 states (not including the Federal District).
+The State of Sonora encompasses 69,249 mi2 (179,355 km2), making it the second largest of Mexico's 31 states (not including the Federal District).
 Located west of Chihuahua (Mexico's largest state), Sonora shares its northern border almost exclusively with Arizona, and it is topographically, ecologically, and biologically diverse.
 It is the most common gateway state for visitors to the Sea of Cortez (Gulf of California).
-Its population is close to three million.
+Its population is about three million.

 The origin of the name "Sonora" is unclear.
 The first record of the name is probably that of explorer Francisco Vásquez de Coronado, who passed through the region in 1540 and called part of the area the Valle de La Sonora.
-Francisco de Ibarra also traveled through the area in 1567 and referred to the Valles of Señora.
+Francisco de Ibarra also traveled through the area in 1567 and referred to the Valles de la Señora.

-Four major river systems originate in Sonora, to dissect it and empty into the Sea of Cortez: the Río Colorado, Río Yaqui, Río Mayo, and massive Río Fuerte (with tributaries originating outside the state of Sonora).
-Several smaller rivers originate primarily within the state, including the Río Sonovta, Río Magdalena-Asunción-Concepción, and Río Sonora, and these also empty into the Gulf of California.
-The headwaters of the San Pedro River also originate in Sonora, but the river flows north, crossing into Arizona as one the last remaining undammed rivers in Arizona.
+Four major river systems occur in the state of Sonora, to empty into the Sea of Cortez; the Río Colorado, Río Yagui, Río Mayo, and massive Río Fuerte.
+Several smaller rivers originate almost entirely within the state, including the Río Sonoyta, Río Magdalena-Altar-Asunción-Concepción, Río San Miguel, Rio Zanion, and Río Sonora, and these also once (at least intermittently) emptied into the Gulf of California although they no longer do.
+The headwaters of the San Pedro River also originate in Sonora, but the river flows northward, crossing into the U.S. as one the last remaining undammed rivers in Arizona.
+The Santa Cruz River originates in Arizona, flows South into Sonora, and then turns North again to re-enter the U.S. at Nogales, eventually running all the way to the Gila River in central Arizona.

 The eastern part of the state comprises the western slopes of the Sierra Madre Occidental range-part of the great North American Cordillera.
-The highest elevations (~ 2625 m; 8612 ft) are in the Sierra de los Ajos and Sierra San Luis in northeastern Sonora.
-In addition to the Sierra Madre range, about 35 high, isolated ranges (often called Sky Islands) are found west of the Sierras in the northern half of the state.
+The highest elevations are in the Sierra de los Ajos and Sierra San Luis in northeastern Sonora.
+In addition to the Sierra Madre range, about 35 high isolated ranges (often called Sky Islands) are found west of the Sierra Madre in the northern half of the state (and another 33 Sky Island ranges occur in southeastern Arizona/southwestern New Mexico).
+The six highest mountains in the state are Cerro Pico Guacamayas (2625 m), Sierra Los Aios (2620 m), Sierra San José (2540 m), Sierra La Charola (2520 m), Sierra San Luis (2520 m), and Sierra La Mariquita (2500 m).

-Sonora encompasses a biological transition zone, with tropical ecosystems in the south, subtropical deserts in the north, and montane transitions in the Sierras.
-The northern limit of Mexico's Tropical Deciduous (Dry) Forest and Sinaloan Thornscrub lie in the center of the state, whereas some of the most arid desert regions of North America occur in the northwest, in the Gran Desierto de Altar.
+Sonora encompasses a biological transition zone, with tropical ecosystems in the south, subtropical deserts in the north, and montane transitions in the sierras.
+The northern limit of Mexico's Tropical Deciduous (Dry) Forest and Sinaloan Thornscrub lies near the center of the state, whereas some of the most arid desert regions of North America occur in the northwest, in the Gran Desierto de Altar.
 This topographic and climatological mix makes Sonora one of the most biologically diverse regions of the world.
 An estimated 5,000 species of vascular plants are reported from Sonora-20% of Mexico's total flora, in an area of less than 10% of the country.